Supporting Industrial Technology and Education of Powder and Bulk Solids Handling

 It is a collaborative partnership of government, industry, and University entities.
-Primary non-profit entities include Kansas State University Polytechnic Campus and the Salina Chamber of Commerce.
+Primary non-profit entities include Kansas State University Salina Campus and the Salina Chamber of Commerce.
 Government, including Federal and State Departments of Commerce and the City of Salina, contributed to initial construction of the facility.
 And more than two dozen industrial companies have donated equipment, instruction, and other support.
 More information is available at the BSIC Partners and Sponsors Page.

 Capabilities of the Bulk Solids Innovation Center